Sarosim/pictures-on-the-wall/README.md

 I thoroughly tested the full process from the registration to the deletion of the uploaded artworks and found several bugs during the development, most of them were corrected with the exception of the following two:
-- When a user requests a password reset, they receive the token in an email, the link brings them back to the ‘change password’ page, but filling in the new password, the form ia not submitting.
+- When a user requests a password reset, they receive the token in an email, the link brings them back to the ‘change password’ page, but filling in the new password, the form is not submitting.
 - When an Artist modifies their artist profile and submits the form, it is saved as a new artist instead of updating the current one.

+One of the first features developed was the intro animation.
+I tested it and kept adjusting for quite a while until I liked it.
+Later on I haven’t tested it until the end of the development process and it turned out I introduced some malfunctioning with adding background image and footer.
+Even though the scrolling is blocked on the main container, the background image scrolls behind it.

 I couldn’t fix these before submission due to late discovery and lack of time.

+## Testing models

 I’ve built and run tests on the models using Django’s TestCase.
 I faced some issues related to the process as I didn’t know it could’t be run on Heroku’s postgresql.
 When I learned it, I used sqlite to run the tests locally.
 Switching database for the test caused some migration issues, which I managed to overcome by using python3 manage.py migrate --fake

-One of the first features developed was the intro animation.
-I tested it and kept adjusting for quite a while until I liked it.
-Later on I haven’t tested it until the end of the development process and it turned out I introduced some malfunctioning with adding background image and footer.
-Even though the scrolling is blocked on the main container, the background image scrolls behind it.

 ## User stories